Difference Between JIRA vs Bugzilla

 What is JIRA?

-Jira is an exclusive issue tracking product developed by Atlassian which enables bug tracking and agile project management.
-The product title is a truncation of Gojira, the Japanese word for Godzilla, which is an indicating to a competitor, Bugzilla.
+The product title, Jira is a truncation of Gojira, the Japanese word for Godzilla, which is an indicating to a competitor, Bugzilla.
 According to Atlassian, Jira is used for issue tracking plus project management by over 75,000 clients in 122 nations.
 Some of the companies that have used Jira at any point in time for bug-tracking and project management include Fedora Commons, Hibernate, Twitter, Skype Technologies, NASA, the United States Department of Defense and The Apache Software Foundation, which accepts both Jira vs Bugzilla.
-Jira holds tools enabling migration from competitor Bugzilla.
-Jira is offered in three packages such as Jira Core, Jira Software and Jira Service Desk.
 Whereas Jira Core is designed as generic project management Whereas, Jira Software constitutes the base software, including agile project management characteristics.
-Finally, Jira Service Desk is aimed for use by IT or business service desks.
+Finally, the Jira Service Desk is aimed for use by IT or business service desks.
 Jira is written under Java and uses the Pico inversion of control package, Apache Of Biz entity engine, and WebWork 1 technology stack.